Designations Congruent with Things: Chapter 14

 He’ll endeavor to improve his performance in that regard.

 Right now, he has an extreme bias against exposing Newton to any materials, images, or concepts too closely linked with the kaiju anteverse.
-He has only the vaguest of ideas regarding what is currently going on in his colleague’s head, and he prefers to err on the side of caution.
-Hopefully, Newton’s current difficulties consist of nothing more than a few understandable, biologically justifiable episodes of unremitting sympathetic activation.
+He has only the vaguest of ideas regarding what is happening in his colleague’s head, and he prefers to err on the side of caution.
+Hopefully, Newton’s current difficulties consist of nothing more than a few understandable and biologically justified episodes of unremitting sympathetic activation.

 Unfortunately, he doesn’t think that’s what’s happening.